MSc Islamic Economics, Finance and Management (subject to revalidation)

 Overview

-The MSc in Islamic Economics, Finance and Management programme provides students with a critical understanding of economics, finance, and accounting from both Islamic and conventional theory.
-The programme employs a multi-disciplinary approach to examine conventional financial and economic theory, classical Islamic commercial law, Islamic financial instruments, and evaluation of financial data as part of the global financial system to equip students for employment, further studies or research.
+The MSc in Islamic Economics, Finance and Management programme gives students a critical understanding of Islamic economics and finance from Islamic and conventional theories.
+The programme employs a multi-disciplinary approach to examine Islamic principles, financial regulations, Islamic commercial law, Islamic financial instruments, and evaluation of financial data as part of the global financial system to equip students for employment, further studies or research.
 The course will develop research capabilities and critical insights into the theory and practice of the Islamic financial sector.
 It contextualises Islamic principles within a contemporary financial setting.

 Course structure